tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

 **Internal Structure Effects**

 Internally, these designs also affect storage.
-Since the designs are similar and the tables are relatively small, you may thing normalization isn’t needed.
+Since the designs are similar and the tables are relatively small, you may thing normalization isn't needed.
 Normalization relates to performance, though.
 Some of the poor designs lead to inability to enhance performance with features available due to growth or scalability.
 Take a simple tuning effort such as the disk subsystems.
 A common standard is to locate files of different read and write needs on differently configured disks.
 In another simplistic example, allocating tables to specific physical disk heads can have a major increase on overall performance.
 Given the poor design in Figure 1, we have few options to effectively perform some of these methods to increase performance For example, if we rarely update customer addresses but insert a high number of order headers, we would want order headers to be located on a highly writable disk configuration, with the address data on cheaper, slower disk.

 Another aspect to look at is how the design is affecting the overall page storage needs.
 Setting data types aside, the normalization level will have a direct effect on how many pages are needed.
 In both designs, we can use catalog views to look at how this impacts page counts.